hasanrahman2503/Tennis-Vis/Conclusion.md

 # Our results
 <img src="https://github.com/hasanrahman2503/Tennis-Vis/blob/f23e33be15189ca8d15af555f829896e8ba8b2c6/Pictures/Generation1.png" width="400" height="50"><img src="https://github.com/hasanrahman2503/Tennis-Vis/blob/0ace92b2dd8cfc7150f0e5f512e23e901ae3296b/Pictures/Generation150.png" width="400" height="50">
 \
 As we can see the model gets much better when we train it, it greatly minimises the cost function.
-Its loss starts of at about 500, and quickly becomes extremly low after it is trained for many generations.
+Its loss starts of at about 500, and quickly becomes extremly negetive after it is trained for many generations.
+Which shows the model is adjusting parameters and is learning to fit our data better, if this will mean it is actually a good model is an entirely different conversation.
 # How we can use our model?
 We can use our model to evaluate a players moves, see how favourably or unfavourably the model views it.
 Next we can try alter some of the paramters e.g.(ball_bounce_v) if increasing it significantly improved the outcome from the model, that could be an area of improvment.
 With the reverse also being true.